Diptych varieties. II: Polar varieties: Application of to diptych varieties with

-We construct diptych varieties $V_{ABLM}$ as unprojections of pullbacks of~$V(k)$.
-In each case we construct almost all of the ring of $V_{ABLM}$ by a regular pullback from the key variety $V(k)$ of Section~\ref{s!1}.
-We then adjoin the remaining few variables by an unprojection argument using the ideas of [BR1].
-The proofs here are self contained, although we make free use of the definitions and notation of \cite{BR1} (Example~1.2 contains all the main ideas).
+Diptych varieties $V_{ABLM}$ depend on three parameters $d,e,k\ge1$.
+The solutions of $de=4$ are $(d,e)=(2,2)$, $(4,1)$ and $(1,4)$, and we allow any $k\ge1$.
+In each case, we construct almost all of the coordinate ring of $V_{ABLM}$ by a regular pullback from the key variety $V_k$ of \S\ref{s!1}.
+We then adjoin the remaining few variables by an unprojection argument using the ideas of \S\ref{s!dip1}.
+Our proofs here are selfcontained, but we refer to \cite{BR1} in places this clarifies the argument; see especially the worked example \cite{BR1},~1.2.)